robinrob/rsmithio/_posts/2018-06-01-immutable-python-class.md

 Since the `Immutable` class is storing all object attributes in a dictionary, this probably messes up auto-completion in an IDE on the object's attributes.

-I probably wouldn't recommend using `Immutable` in a production project, but might be useful/fun to use in a personal project, as I do sometimes.
+I probably wouldn't recommend using `Immutable` in a production project, but might be useful/fun to use in a personal project, as I do sometimes, such as in [CLI Tetris](https://github.com/robinrob/cli-tetris).